-The Integrated self-assessment process, conducted on an annual basis, has allows the Group to:
+The Integrated self-assessment process, conducted on an annual basis, allows the Group to:

-- identify, measure, monitor and mitigate operational risk; and - create significant synergies with the specialised functions of the Organisation and Security Department that supervise the planning of operational processes and business continuity issues and with control functions (Compliance and Audit) that supervise specific regulations and issues (Legislative Decree 231/01, Law 262/05) or conduct tests of the effectiveness of controls of company processes.
+- identify, measure, monitor and mitigate operational risk through identification of the main operational problem issues and definition of the most appropriate mitigation actions; - create significant synergies with the specialised functions of the Organisation and Security Department that supervise the planning of operational processes and business continuity issues and with control functions (Compliance and Audit) that supervise specific regulations and issues (Legislative Decree 231/01, Law 262/05) or conduct tests of the effectiveness of controls of company processes.

-In 2011, the analysis had also identified a good overall level of control of operational risks and had contributed to enhancing the dissemination of a business culture focused on the ongoing monitoring of these risks.
+The Self-assessment process identified a good overall level of control of operational risks and contributed to enhancing the dissemination of a business culture focused on the ongoing control of these risks.